delegate365/PowerShell/Disconnect-Delegate365.md

 ```powershell
 Disconnect-Delegate365
 ```
 Disconnects from your Delegate365 API.
+There are no parameters.

 Back to the [overview](https://github.com/delegate365/PowerShell).